-As of March 10, 2006, the Board of Directors of the Company adopted the 2006 Plan, and on May 26, 2006 the Company's stockholders approved the adoption of the 2006 Plan.
-Amendment number one to the 2006 Plan was adopted by the Board of Directors on April 25, 2007, subject to stockholder approval at the 2007 annual meeting of the Company's stockholders.
-On May 25, 2007, the Company's stockholders approved amendment number one to the 2006 Plan.
-Amendment number two to the 2006 Plan was adopted by the Board of Directors on April 29, 2008.
-The amended and restated Steven Madden, Ltd. 2006 Stock Incentive Plan was adopted by the Board of Directors on April 6, 2009, subject to stockholder approval at the Annual Meeting.
-See "Proposal Two."
-The purpose of the 2006 Plan, as amended and restated, is to enhance the profitability and value of the Company for the benefit of its stockholders by enabling the Company to offer eligible employees, consultants and non-employee directors cash and stock-based incentives in the Company to attract, retain and reward such individuals and strengthen the mutuality of interests between such individuals and the Company's stockholders.
+As of March 10, 2006, the Board of Directors of the Company adopted the Company's 2006 Stock Incentive Plan and, on May 26, 2006, the Company's stockholders approved the adoption of the Company's 2006 Stock Incentive Plan.
+The 2006 Stock Incentive Plan was amended in 2007 and 2008.
+On April 6, 2009, the Board of Directors adopted an Amended and Restated 2006 Stock Incentive Plan and, on May 22, 2009, the Company's stockholders approved the Amended and Restated 2006 Stock Incentive Plan and, on May 22, 2009, the Company's stockholders approved the Amended and Restated 2006 Stock Incentive Plan is referred to as the "2006 Plan" throughout this Proxy Statement.
+The purpose of the 2006 Plan is to enhance the profitability and value of the Company for the benefit of its stockholders by enabling the Company to offer eligible employees, consultants and non-employee directors cash and stock-based incentives in the Company to attract, retain and reward such individuals and strengthen the mutuality of interests between such individuals and the Company's stockholders.

-The maximum number of shares of Common Stock available for issuance under the 2006 Plan, as amended by amendment number one to the 2006 Plan, is 1,550,000 shares.
-As of March 31, 2009, there were outstanding 295,833 unvested shares of restricted stock and options to purchase 422,000 shares of Common Stock; options have been exercised, or restricted stock has vested, with respect to 377,030 shares of Common Stock; and 455,138 shares of Common Stock remained available for grant under the 2006 plan.
+The maximum number of shares of Common Stock available for issuance under the 2006 Plan is 9,144,000 shares (such number of shares is adjusted for three-fortwo stock splits effected as a stock dividend, which occurred on April 30, 2010 and May 31, 2011).
+As of the Record Date, there were outstanding 1,613,311 unvested shares of restricted stock and options to purchase 2,537,802 shares of Common Stock; options had been exercised, or restricted stock had vested, with respect to 8,376,856 shares of Common Stock; and 767,144 shares of Common Stock remained available for grant under the 2006 Plan.
+As discussed in Proposal Two of this Proxy Statement, the Company's stockholders are being asked to approve an amendment of the 2006 Plan primarily to increase the number of shares of Common Stock available for issuance under the 2006 Plan by 6,500,000 shares.

-OUTSTANDING EQUITY AWARDS AT END OF THE 2008 FISCAL YEAR
+OUTSTANDING EQUITY AWARDS AT END OF THE 2011 FISCAL YEAR